Vought F4U Corsair: Deployment

 At the end of World War II, under the terms of the Lend-Lease agreement, the aircraft had to be paid for or to be returned to the U.S. As the UK did not have the means to pay for them, the Royal Navy Corsairs were pushed overboard into the sea in Moreton Bay off Brisbane, Australia.

 Royal New Zealand Air Force

-Equipped with obsolete Curtiss P-40s, Royal New Zealand Air Force (RNZAF) squadrons in the South Pacific performed impressively, in particular in the air-to-air role.
+Equipped with obsolescent Curtiss P-40s, Royal New Zealand Air Force (RNZAF) squadrons in the South Pacific performed impressively, in particular in the air-to-air role.
 The American government accordingly decided to give New Zealand early access to the Corsair, especially as it was not initially being used from carriers.
+In addition as the war moved up the island chain the RNZAF moved from the US Army Aircorps zone to the US Navy zone reporting into Chester Nimitz and needed to use the US Navy supply lines making the P40 unworkable.
 Some 424 Corsairs equipped 13 RNZAF squadrons, including No. 14 Squadron RNZAF and No. 15 Squadron RNZAF, replacing Douglas SBD Dauntlesses as well as P-40s.
 Most of the F4U-1s were assembled by Unit 60 with a further batch assembled and flown at RNZAF Station Hobsonville.
 In total there were 336 F4U-1s and 41 F4U-1Ds used by the RNZAF during the Second World War.
 Sixty FG-1Ds arrived late in the war.